-There are 3 categories of applications, based on the focus: Pet-Focused, Feral Cat-Focused and Capital Expenses/Equipment Requests.
+There are 3 categories of applications, based on the focus: Pet-Focused, Feral Cat-Focused and Capital Expense/Equipment Requests.

 DON'T MIX the categories!
-For Example: An application cannot include both feral cats and capital expense requests (over \$5,000) in the same application form.
+For Example: An application cannot include both feral cats and pets in the same application form.

 Generally, the Program encourages Applicants to limit their submissions to one, although multiple applications are permitted.
-Because there is limited time to submit an application and limited funds available, it is often the best strategy to devote time and resources to preparing one really tight, well thought out and well-presented application rather than two that may be more rushed, less thorough and therefore, less compelling.
+Because there is limited time to submit an application and limited funds available, it is often the best strategy to devote time and resources to preparing one very well thought out and well-presented application, rather than two that may be more rushed, less thorough, and therefore less compelling.

-+ Multiple Applications:
++ MULTIPLE APPLICATIONS:

-If one chooses to submit more than one application, separate category-appropriate application forms with appropriate supporting documents are required for each proposal.
-Each submission must be complete and stand alone.
-Applicants cannot submit one set of supplemental materials expect the Program to apply it to both.
+If an Applicant chooses to submit more than one application, separate category-appropriate applications with appropriate supporting documents are required for each project.
+Each application must be complete and stand alone.
+Applicants must submit separate sets of supplemental materials for each application.

-If submitting two applications, the Applicant must provide sufficient evidence of the qualifications, personnel, experience, and resources that would be necessary to perform and complete all work proposed in each application as well as all the applications combined.
-Failure to do so will result in both applications being downgraded.
+If submitting more than one application, the Applicant must provide sufficient evidence of the qualifications, personnel, experience, and resources that would be necessary to perform and complete all work proposed in each application as well as all the applications combined.
+Failure to do so will result in applications being reduced or rejected.
 Do not submit multiple applications in a single grant cycle unless your organization is clearly able to establish it has the capacity to perform all of the proposed projects at the same time.

-If submitting two applications, the Applicant must indicate whether the applications are dependent or independent of each other.
-For example, if you are applying for funding for an equipment request as well as and pet project, please explain whether you would be able to move forward with the pet project if the equipment grant is not funded.
+If submitting more than one application, the Applicant must indicate whether the applications are dependent or independent of each other.
+For example, if you are applying for funding for a pet project as well as applying for an equipment grant, please explain whether you would be able to move forward with the pet project if the equipment grant is not funded.
 If you are relying on MDA funding for both applications in order to proceed, you must clearly explain and justify this in BOTH applications.

-Organizations submitting two applications must indicate which application has the highest priority, if the Program decides to only fund one.
+Organizations submitting more than one application must indicate which application has the highest priority, if the Program decides to only fund one.
 If your project proposals are dependent on each other and one of the projects is not funded, neither project will be funded regardless of ranking.

-+ Joint Applications:
++ JOINT APPLICATIONS: